BEIJING

 TIANANMEN SQUARE

-My luck had it that the square was closed but you could still see it.
-Its nothing special to look at but it’s the history and the events that have unfolded here which make it a place of interest.
+My luck had it that the square was closed, but you could still see it.
+It’s nothing special to look at, but it’s the history and the events that unfolded there that make it a place of interest.

-In 1989, After Hu Yaobang’s death, many students took to Tiananmen Square to call for more freedom of speech and economic reform.
-After several months the demonstrations gathered nationwide momentum across almost 300 cities with many taking part in a hungerstrike.
+In 1989, after Hu Yaobang’s death, many students gathered at Tiananmen Square to call for more freedom of speech and economic reform.
+Over several months, the demonstrations gained nationwide momentum across nearly 300 cities, with many participants going on a hunger strike.

-The government were concerned that it was becoming a real political threat and on the 4th June sent the Military in to remove the protests by force killing demonstrators and bystanders in the process.
-Original figures by the government had set the death toll at around 300 but later estimates put this at over 2,000.
+The government became concerned that it was turning into a serious political threat.
+On June 4th, they sent the military to remove the protesters by force, killing demonstrators and bystanders in the process.
+Initially, the government reported around 300 deaths, but later estimates put the toll at over 2,000.

 FORBIDDEN CITY & ANOTHER SCAM